 Robert Fallows, Psy.D., ABPP

-While I have served NAN in various capacities over the past decade, I am now asking for your support as I seek to become the next Member-at-Large given my experience and vision.
-My priorities as Member-at-Large would focus on improving inter-organizational communication and cooperation, increasing practice flexibility and access, while also focusing on growing our field’s responsiveness to diverse populations.
-By creating a medical culture where neuropsychologists are viewed as inclusive and responsive, we become essential: treating the whole patient, dramatically helping to improve patient access and care, and creating an even stronger argument for equitable reimbursement.
+My goal is to continue to serve NAN, seeking to be the next Member-at-Large.
+My priorities in this position would include increasing practice flexibility and access to care while also focusing on growing our field’s responsiveness to diverse populations.
+By creating a medical culture where neuropsychologists are viewed as inclusive and responsive, we become essential.
+My hope is that by continuing to drive practice innovations through NAN, we can continue to improve patient access and care while creating an even stronger argument for equitable reimbursement.

-I strongly believe that our previous leaders have started to pave the way for this work with efforts such as the geriatric summit, engagement in the IOPC, development of the diversity committee, and exploration of collaborative research opportunities.
+NAN leadership has done an incredible job in paving the way for this work with efforts such as the geriatric summit, engagement in the IOPC, development of the diversity committee, and exploration of collaborative research opportunities.
 My goal as Member-at-Large is to support the work of our dedicated committees that continue to advance these initiatives.
 NAN’s committee work is the backbone of our advocacy and education efforts.
 My leadership skills developed within NAN as chair for the DistanCE committee and co-chair of the student-trainee track of the program committee lend me the ability to help support these committees in the future.
-My experience working with hospital administration in my role as Director of Neuropsychology has given me a keen understanding of the important function neuropsychology has to play in large health organizations and how we can advocate effectively.
+My experience working with hospital administration in my role as Medical Director has given me a keen understanding of the important function neuropsychology has to play in large health organizations and how we can advocate effectively.
 As a result of this work, our rural hospital in Oregon is now one of the largest employers of neuropsychologists in our state and continues to make strides in effectively and efficiently ensuring access for our community.
-Finally, given my start in NAN as a trainee and now in my role as Associate Director of Clinical Training for our medical psychology program, I continue to see the essential need for trainee involvement within NAN to bring fresh ideas and ensure longevity of our advocacy efforts.

 Dr. Fallows is a member of the following organizations: